Can I practise learning to drive during a lockdown?

 If like most people you're struggling to keep up with the ever-changing Covid-19 restrictions, you might be wondering what this means for you and your driving progress.

-The answer is slightly different depending on where you live, but here's what we know right now.
+The answer is pretty much the same for everyone, but here's what we know right now.

-The DVSA will contact you if your test is affected by local restrictions and let you know what you need to do next.
+The Driver and Vehicle Standards Agency (DVSA) will contact you if your test is affected and tell you what you need to do.

-So, can I still practise my driving during a national lockdown?
+So, can I still do private practise during a national lockdown?

 We would only suggest that learners who are more confident behind the wheel and have already had several lessons with a DVSA approved instructor do this, as heading out as a complete beginner would be dangerous.